Versent/saml2aws/README.md

 CLI tool which enables you to login and retrieve [AWS](https://aws.amazon.com/) temporary credentials using SAML with [ADFS 3.x](https://msdn.microsoft.com/en-us/library/bb897402.aspx).

+This is based on python code from [
+How to Implement a General Solution for Federated API/CLI Access Using SAML 2.0](https://blogs.aws.amazon.com/security/post/TxU0AVUS9J00FP/How-to-Implement-a-General-Solution-for-Federated-API-CLI-Access-Using-SAML-2-0).

 The process goes something like this:

 * Prompt user for credentials
-* Authenticate to ADFS using formbased auth
+* Log in to ADFS using form based authentication
 * Build a SAML assertion containing AWS roles
 * Exchange the role and SAML assertion with [AWS STS service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to get a temporary set of credentials
 * Save these creds to an aws profile named "saml"